carinath/ubb-norcat-norms/README.md

    or,
 2. Open split mode in MDE, with the bibliographic record on one side, choose Rules on the other and search "UBB-hylleklare bøker".
 This will enable you to preview the changes before applying the norms. **Important!
 Do NOT change the code directly in "UBB-hylleklare bøker"**

-We recommend that the norms are applied to the records manually by one of these two methods (in other words, **not** used as an automatic import filter in Alma).
+We recommend that the norms are applied to records manually by one of these two methods (in other words, **not** used as an automatic import filter in Alma).
 This is because a "one record at a time"-apporach allows us to discover new field variants that require updates and improvements in the code.

 For libraries outside the consortia it is possible to copy the latest version from [versions](https://github.com/carinath/ubb-norcat-norms/tree/main/versions).
 Feel free to save a local copy and modify as needed :-)